Information Gain-based Policy Optimization: A Simple and Effective Approach for Multi-Turn Search Agents: Experiments

 \textbf{Existing step-reward methods yield competitive but unstable improvements compared to outcome-reward RL methods.} While step-reward baselines occasionally surpass outcome-reward ones on specific datasets (e.g., StepSearch on Musique), their overall performance still lags behind the strongest outcome-reward methods such as DeepResearcher.
 This suggests that existing step-reward designs, although able to provide intermediate guidance, often suffer from noisy or weak supervision signals that limit their generalizability.

-\textbf{IGPO achieves the best overall performance across both in-domain and out-of-domain datasets.} Our IGPO outperforms all baselines, with an average score of 58.7, a clear margin over the best method (+4.8 over DeepResearcher).
-This improvement is attributed to IGPO’s information gain-based reward design, which assigns intrinsic, ground-truth-aware credit at every turn while preserving the outcome reward at the answer step.
-By avoiding advantage collapse and improving sample efficiency, IGPO delivers robust gains across both in-domain and out-of-domain datasets.
+\textbf{IGPO achieves the best overall performance across both in-domain and out-of-domain datasets.} Our IGPO outperforms all baselines, with an average score of 60.2, a clear margin over the best method (+6.3 over DeepResearcher).
+This improvement is attributed to IGPO’s information gain-based reward design, which assigns intrinsic, ground-truth-aware credit at every turn while preserving the outcome reward.
+By providing fine-grained credit assignment and improves sample efficiency, IGPO delivers robust gains across both in-domain and out-of-domain datasets.

 \textbf{IGPO consistently outperforms other RL algorithms.} Beyond task-specific baselines, \autoref{tab:rl_result} shows that IGPO also achieves the highest overall score among standard RL methods, surpassing RLOO, PPO, Reinforce++, and GSPO.
-Unlike these methods, which rely solely on sparse outcome rewards, IGPO incorporates turn-level advantages to provide denser and more stable supervision, leading to stronger generalization and more efficient training.
+Unlike these methods, which rely solely on sparse outcome rewards, IGPO incorporates turn-level discounted returns to provide denser and more stable supervision, leading to stronger generalization and more efficient training.